jfmeadow/Meadow_etal_Phones/phones.md

 _This analysis document accompanies a manuscript that reports analysis of microbial communities sampled from smartphone touchscreens, as well as the index fingers and thumbs of their owners.
 This was a project that was conducted as an educational workshop meant to explore innovative ways to monitor health.
 The manuscript is currently in review.
 This document was produced with the [`knitr` package](http://yihui.name/knitr/) in R, and all source code can be found on GitHub: [https://github.com/jfmeadow/Meadow_etal_Phones](https://github.com/jfmeadow/Meadow_etal_Phones)_

+_This study has now been published:_

+> Meadow JF, Altrichter AE, Green JL.
+2014.
+Mobile phones carry the personal microbiome of their owners.
+PeerJ:e447; DOI 10.7717/peerj.447

 -------------------------

 ### Getting data into shape